I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 Donors can also help to promote the church through word-of-mouth by telling friends and family about the church and its programs.
 By taking an active role in promoting and supporting the church, donors can make a difference even if they are unable to contribute financially at this time.

 Add a Link to Your Donation Page

-When potential donors receive a donation letter, it should include a link to the church’s donation page online.
+When potential donors receive a fundraising request letter, it should include a link to the church’s donation page online.
 This will provide them with an easy way to donate and ensure their donation goes directly to the church.